sdomino/scribble/README.md

 ## Todo/Doing
+- Support for windows
+- Better support for concurrency
 - Better support for sub collections
 - More methods to allow different types of reads/writes
 - More tests (you can never have enough)